 St. Baldrick’s Scholar Dr. Gregory Friedman discovered that the herpes simplex virus, with a few modifications, will kill pediatric brain cancer cells — without causing cold sores.

-1. Over 80% of children diagnosed with cancer will be cured, joining the growing population of long-term childhood cancer survivors.
+1. Each year, more children diagnosed with cancer will be cured, joining the growing population of long-term childhood cancer survivors.

-Thanks to advances in chemotherapy, radiation and surgical techniques, more children are being cured of cancer every year.
-Today there are over 350,000 survivors of childhood cancer in the United States, representing approximately 1 in 750 young adults, and that number is expected to exceed 500,000 by the year 2020.
+Thanks to advances in chemotherapy, radiation and surgical techniques, more children and adolescents are being cured of cancer every year.
+Today, there are over 420,000 survivors of childhood cancer in the United States, representing approximately 1 in 750 young adults, and that number is expected to exceed 500,000 by the year 2020.

 Older Posts »